sermant-io/Sermant-website/docs/en/document/plugin/router.md

 ## Operation and Result Verification

-The following is an example of the spring-cloud-router-demo project to demonstrate how to use the tag route plugin.
+Take the Spring Cloud scenario as an example to demonstrate the use of label routing plug-ins.

 ### Preparations